KamilaKnits/meet/README.md

   * Given the user is on the app's homepage;
   * When the user selects the option to add a shortcut to the home screen;
-  * Then the app shortcut should be added to the device's home screen and the user can launch the directly from the home scree.
+  * Then the app shortcut should be added to the device's home screen and the user can launch the app directly from the home screen.

 ## Feature 6: Display Charts Visualizing Event Details